timisbusy/dumpstr/README.md

 NOTE: This is still a work in progress.
 Please don't rely on it as your only backup option, especially without some decent testing.

+NOTE 2: You may need to upgrade your version of mongodump (by upgrading mongo) due to this issue: https://jira.mongodb.org/browse/SERVER-5233
 ## Install

     npm install dumpstr